Manipura Chakra – Chakra Series

 – Keep inhaling growing 2 inches taller and exhaling twisting to the right but make sure you are not twisting from your hips.
 You want your right hip coming slightly forward as your right shoulder goes back.
 The hips must be stable to keep the pose safe.
 Let it come from your solar plexus.

-– You may like to visualise a warm yellow light glowing at your solar plexus.
+– You may like to visualise a warm yellow light glowing of Manipura at your solar plexus.
 Let it grow brighter with every breath, feel its warmth radiate through your whole body and being.
 Feed this inner light with every inhale and exhale.

 – Spend 5-10 breaths here and repeat on the other side.